MickaelWalter/wp-json-scraper/doc/Interactive.md

 This command gets data from the server and displays it as a simple list (with no details).

-It also can export full scraped data to specified CSV or JSON file (see --csv and --json options).
+It also can export full scraped data (with all details available) to specified JSON file (see --csv and --json options).
+If a file extension is not specified, WPJsonScraper will append one.
+The export options will try to join data with other API endpoint data (e.g. users with posts).
+CSV files imply that most of the data is removed to ensure human readability.
+Use this option only to export a list of posts.

+**Note:** to avoid having too much noise on the target, WPJsonScraper won't fetch automatically any other endpoint to complete the exported data.
+If you want all information to be gathered, you have to build the cache first by requesting the data beforehand (for example, getting the user list before exporting the posts).

 By default, WPJsonScraper caches data to avoid requesting the server too often.
 To get the lastest updates, run this command with the --no-cache option.

 Use the --limit and --start options to retrieve a subset of all data selected.

-When all data is being listed, --csv and --json will append the type to the specified filenames (e.g. mydata-posts.json).

 In the case of media files, the files themselves **are not downloaded**.